ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 The Veeam service can be configured to back up the management components by using the Veeam console.
 For more information, see [Backing up components](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup).

 For instances deployed in (or upgraded to) V1.8 or later releases, the configuration changes to your environment are not automatically backed up.
 Therefore, before you change the configuration of your environment, it is recommended that you back up the management components manually by running the management backup job in the Veeam console.
-For more information about backing up manually, see the [Veeam technical instructions](https://helpcenter.veeam.com/backup/vsphere/scheduing_manual.html){:external}.
+For more information about backing up manually, see the [Veeam technical instructions](https://helpcenter.veeam.com/backup/vsphere/scheduing_manual.html){: external}.

 When failures occur on the management components, you can restore the management components to a previous backup by using the Veeam console.
-For more information about restoring manually, see the [Veeam technical instructions]( https://helpcenter.veeam.com/backup/vsphere/performing_full_recovery.html){:external}.
+For more information about restoring manually, see the [Veeam technical instructions]( https://helpcenter.veeam.com/backup/vsphere/performing_full_recovery.html){: external}.

 ## Applying updates to Veeam
 {: #managingveeam-updates}